TeyDew/Weather-App-Exemple/README.md

 The application will be served locally at http://localhost:8080/.
 Open this URL in your web browser to view WeatherApp.

-### Usage 🌍

-- Enter a location in the search bar.
-- Navigate through different tabs with smooth animations.
-- Use the search bar to find weather information for various locations.
-- Access the settings page.

 ### Contributing 🤝

 Contributions to WeatherApp are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.